AdobeDocs/commerce-knowledge-base.en/help/announcements/help-center-news/bi-weekly-adobe-commerce-support-kb-newsletter-what-new-and-what-updated.md

 ---
-title: "Bi-weekly Adobe Commerce Support KB Newsletter: new articles and updates"
+description: We are sorry for not updating this article for the last couple of months.
 labels: announcements,help center,newsletter,published,update,what's new,Magento,Adobe Commerce,cloud infrastructure,on-premises
+title: 'Bi-weekly Adobe Commerce Support KB Newsletter: new articles and updates'
 ---

+# Bi-weekly Adobe Commerce Support KB Newsletter: new articles and updates

 **NEXT UPDATE**: May 10th, 2022.

 We are sorry for not updating this article for the last couple of months.